Google Pay

 ❗️

-For cards with PAN_ONLY authentication, no 3D object is returned and a separate 3D-Secure authentication step might be required.
-Refer to 3D Secure Authentication if you want to process 3D Secure authentications with PCI Proxy.
+For PAN_ONLY cards, the 3D object is not present in the Status API response, and a separate 3D Secure authentication step may be required.
+To perform this, see the 3D Secure Authentication documentation if you want to process 3DS Secure with PCI Proxy.

-The Google Pay API allows you to control which authentication method you want to offer to your customers with the following option in the Google Pay API:
+The Google Pay API lets you control the authentication methods available to your customers by setting the following option:

 Example Token Status API